-- 50 The proposed code as drafted allows for renewable fuels facilities to be treated similarly to fossil fuels - in terms of permit allowances.
-Renewable fuel proposals would also require tracking greenhouse gas - emissions and liability insurance.
+50 The proposed code as drafted allows for renewable fuels facilities to be treated similarly to fossil fuels in terms of permit allowances.
+Renewable fuel proposals would also require tracking greenhouse gas

+52 emissions and liability insurance.

-Address Impacts and Mitigation
+53 Address Impacts and Mitigation

-- Recognizing that fossil fuel facilities and transshipment facilities, as well as renewable fuel counterparts, - 55 have the potential for environmental impacts and require mitigation, several sections of the code - 56 proposal address the environmental review process and content: - State Environmental Policy Act (SEPA) Policies: When fossil-fuel refinery facilities or transshipment facilities are reviewed under SEPA, additional environmental policies would apply to guide environmental impact evaluation and mitigation measures including policies on air quality and climate and fish and wildlife habitat.
+Recognizing that fossil fuel facilities and transshipment facilities, as well as renewable fuel counterparts, have the potential for environmental impacts and require mitigation, several sections of the code proposal address the environmental review process and content:

+- State Environmental Policy Act (SEPA) Policies: When fossil-fuel refinery facilities or transshipment facilities are reviewed under SEPA, additional environmental policies would apply to guide environmental impact evaluation and mitigation measures including policies on air quality and climate and fish and wildlife habitat.
 In addition, a worksheet for fossil fuel facilities would be required. - Greenhouse Gas Emissions Mitigation: The SEPA policies and the zoning standards require reporting of emissions and mitigation above the baseline established at the time of permit.
 Local carbon offsets would be required or a fee in lieu of mitigation would be required which the County would use to provide local greenhouse gas mitigation projects. - Fish and Wildlife Habitat: In SEPA rules, the County would require analysis and mitigation of impacts to priority habitats and species and high biodiversity areas.
 It should be noted that the County's critical area regulations and shoreline regulations would also apply. - Other Considerations: Applicants would be required to demonstrate consistency with federal and state laws and permit requirements, such as consistency with the Cherry Point Aquatic Reserve Management Plan, federal review of consistency with Treaty Rights, etc. before any site modifications or construction could occur. - Insurance: Insurance provisions are contained in a new code section and are based on discussion with an insurance expert familiar with commercially available policies similar in nature and in place for petroleum terminals in Alaska.
-Options for policy limits and alternatives to conventional insurance are also provided for Council discussion.
+Options for policy limits and alternatives to conventional insurance are also provided for Council discussion. - 77

-Changes by Code Chapter
+Changes by Code Chapter 78

-CHAPTER 2.11 HEARING EXAMINER
+CHAPTER 2.11 HEARING EXAMINER 79

+Recommended decisions 2.11.205 80

-80 2.11.205 Recommended decisions
+2.11.205 Recommended decisions.
+81

-- 81 2.11.205 Recommended decisions. - 82 In accordance with the provisions of Chapter 22.05 WCC, the hearing examiner shall conduct an open record hearing and - 83 prepare a record thereof, and make recommendations to the county council for approval or disapproval of: - 84 A. Major project permits, including major project permit applications for mitigation banks proposed in accordance with the - provisions of Chapter 16.16 WCC; - B. Planned unit developments;
+In accordance with the provisions of Chapter 22.05 WCC, the hearing examiner shall conduct an open record hearing and 82 prepare a record thereof, and make recommendations to the county council for approval or disapproval of: 83

+A. Major project permits, including major project permit applications for mitigation banks proposed in accordance with the 84 provisions of Chapter 16.16 WCC; 85

-- 87 C. Development agreements, as authorized in Chapter 36.70B RCW; - 88 D. Such other permits as may be required from the county along with subsection A or B of this section for a given project. - 89 Where the hearing examiner would normally make a final decision to approve or deny an accompanying permit, the decision - 90 shall instead be in the form of a recommendation and accompany the hearing examiner's recommendation on the major - 91 project permit or planned unit development to the county council for final approval; - 92 E. Proposed rates and charges or special assessments for lake management districts.
+- B. Planned unit developments; 86 - C. Development agreements, as authorized in Chapter 36.70B RCW; 87 shall instead be in the form of a recommendation and accompany the hearing examiner's recommendation on the major 90 project permit or planned unit development to the county council for final approval; 91